Okato Number Kurraadu: Reception

-Gudipoodi Srihari of The Hindu opined that "He [Taraka Ratna] impresses with acting, dancing and fighting, the essential ingredients of modern cinema.
+Gudipoodi Srihari of The Hindu wrote, "He [Taraka Ratna] impresses with acting, dancing and fighting, the essential ingredients of modern cinema.
 But the theme is ordinary, narrating a routine story" and called M. M. Keeravani's music "a redeeming factor".
-Jeevi of Idlebrain.com wrote that "The film starts with an interesting incident [...]
+Jeevi of Idlebrain.com wrote, "The film starts with an interesting incident [...]
 But the scenes shown in between are not good enough make viewers excited".
-A critic from Full Hyderabad opined that "As a movie, Okato Number Kurraadu sucks.
+A critic from Full Hyderabad opined, "As a movie, Okato Number Kurraadu sucks.
 That's because it has nothing new by way of a script, remorselessly follows an earlier movie by the same filmmakers".